 Become a more empowered homeowner with these five expert tips on hiring a professional and qualified contractor.

 Photos courtesy Design Studio

-This article is the first of a four-part series about making smart decisions before embarking on your home remodel project.
+This article is the first of a three-part series about making smart decisions before embarking on your home remodel project.

 So, you want to remodel your home in some capacity.
 How do you know how to find highly qualified professionals to make your desired changes?
 How do you find someone to actually help you articulate your vision and then help you take the necessary steps to make it come to life?

 This has always been a complex process, with decisions at every turn.
 Home remodeling has become even more complicated by the pressure and unrealistic expectations perpetrated by the myriad of home remodeling shows on television, in which projects occur quickly and for an unrealistic price tag.
 These shows are enticing with their shiny and swiftly completed projects, but the reality is much more nuanced.